 When do I submit the Project?

-There are two session each year to submit the project, one is in May and 2nd is November.
-Final submission date varies between 20-25 calendar date in each session so student should get exact date of respective session in specific year from following link.
+There are two sessions each year to submit the project, one is in May and the other in November.
+The final submission date varies between the 20-25 calendar date in each session so student should get the exact date of the respective session in the specific year from the following link: http://www.accaglobal.com/gb/en/student/acca-qual-student-journey/bsc-degree/rap-submission-dates.html

 How do I submit my project?

-Go to www.obusubmissions.co.uk,, click on ‘not yet registered’ and enter your details.
+Go to www.obusubmissions.co.uk, click on ‘not yet registered’ and enter your details.
 Your login details are not the same as your myACCA login details.
 Please keep your log-in details safe, as you will need to use them again when you access your results.
-For further detail on this please consult below link;
+For further detail on this please consult below link: http://www.accaglobal.com/gb/en/student/acca-qual-student-journey/bsc-degree/rap-submission-dates/submission-form.html

 What happens after I submit the project?